Health Score

 How the Score Works

-The Health Score uses a diminishing-impact model.
+The Health Score uses a holistic scoring model.
 This means:

 This model reflects the reality of infrastructure governance -- addressing the most important issues first delivers the most value, and achieving a perfect score requires sustained attention to best practices across all dimensions.